Walk - Portland Castle

 View a 3D fly through of the route using the Google Earth plugin

 Hide the 3D fly through

-The X10 bus service runs approximately once every hour between Portland Bill and Portland Heights Hotel in the winter, and every 30 minutes in the summer.
+The X10 bus service runs regularly from Weymouth to Portland Bill, stopping at various places on the island.
 For timetable information, zoom in on the interactive map and click on the bus stops, visit Traveline or phone 0871 200 22 33.

 Local maps and publications

 Easy walks (6 walks)

 A short walk exploring Portland's north-eastern shoreline, where dramatic cliffs with breathtaking views along the Jurassic Coast ...read more